Several school bus routes cancelled in northeastern Ontario | CBC News

 Several school bus routes cancelled in northeastern Ontario

-School buses are cancelled in Greater Sudbury, Espanola and Massey due to the weather.
-Buses are running on Mantioulin Island.

-School buses are also cancelled from Kirkland Lake down to Parry Sound, including North Bay.

-Area schools are open, with the exception of schools in Kerns, Elk lake and Temagami.
+Schools are open, with the exception of schools in Temagami, Elk Lake and Kerns

 - Click here for bus updates from the Sudbury Student Services Consortium, covering schools in all four boards in the Greater Sudbury, Espanola and Manitoulin areas.